 Nothing's more refreshing than a dip in a pool on a sweltering summer day.
 Swimming and other water-based workouts not only keep you cool, but also burn calories and build muscle thanks to the resistance of the water.

 Aquatic exercise is also a great, low-impact alternative to land-based aerobic and cross-training workouts.
-Since they're easier on your joints, water workouts are great for active recovery days or if you're rehabbing an injury.
-As an added bonus, water-based exercises have positive effects on pain, physical function and quality of life, according to a 2014 study in the Archives of Physical Medicine and Rehabilitation.
+Because they're easier on your joints, water workouts are great for active recovery days or if you're rehabbing an injury.
+As an added bonus, water-based exercises have positive effects on pain, physical function and quality of life, according to a September 2014 review in the Archives of Physical Medicine and Rehabilitation.

 8. Wear Light-Colored, Lightweight Clothing

 Your workout clothes can make or break a summer workout.
 Because the goal is to stay as cool as possible, wearing tight-fitting tops and bottoms might not be your best bet.

 "Our bodies naturally cool through the process of perspiration and evaporation of sweat from our skin, and tighter clothes prevent sweat from evaporating," Fagin says.

 So, keep it loose.
 Choose breathable, lightweight clothes that let the air flow around and through you.
 And stick to light colors.
 Dark colors absorb and trap the heat.